liatrio/tag-o11y-quick-start-manifests/README.md

 ## Quick Start

-To deploy the basic set of configuration with the LGTM stack and a Gateway OpenTelemetry Collector, run `make`.
+To deploy the basic set of configuration with the LGTM stack and a Gateway Open Telemetry collector using **Tilt** - a Microservice Deployment Engine - run `make`.

 <hr>